Cascades/many_lights/README.md

 };
 ```

-Then we can encapsulate our rendering algorithm and pass it to `ml::ManyLights` like so:
+Then we can encapsulate our rendering algorithm and pass it to `ml::ManyLights`:

 ```
 many_lights->set_algorithm<TestApplication::Deferred>();